-CCC at A Level to include Maths and Physics plus GCSE English at C/4.
+A level: CCC at A level to include Maths and Physics plus GCSE English at C/4.

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.